-It will be the responsibility of the project coordinators to draw up a Consortium Agreement suitable to their projects partners in order to manage the delivery of the project activities, finances, intellectual property rights (IPR) and to avoid disputes which might be detrimental to the completion of the project.
-The project coordinator is responsible for sending the CA signed by all partners to the JCS and a data management plan (DMP).
+It will be the responsibility of the project coordinator to draw up a Consortium Agreement suitable to their projects partners in order to manage the delivery of the project activities, finances, intellectual property rights (IPR) and to avoid disputes which might be detrimental to the completion of the project.
+The project coordinator is responsible for sending the CA signed by all partners to the JCS.
 This consortium agreement will be made available to the concerned funding organisations.
-The project consortium is strongly encouraged to sign this CA before the official project start date, and in any case the CA should be signed no later than six months after the official project start date.
-The DMP must be sent to the ENM Joint Call Secretariat.
+The project consortium is strongly encouraged to sign this CA before the official project start date, and in any case the CA should be signed as soon as possible, but no later than six months after the official project start date.
 Please note that national regulations may apply concerning the requirement for a CA. Further instructions will be provided by the JCS to the coordinators of the projects selected for funding.